lzsdodo/CSE586SP18/P2B.md

     > For this project, the crush will not cause disconnection which means you can still send msg but get no reply
     > The counter imply the msg that endpoint didnt reply

-    1. Send original msg with a heartbeat signal
+    1. Send heartbeat signal per second
         > Assume a signal is also a msg with a specific flag.

-        1. Send original msg
-        2. Send heartbeat signal
+        1. Send heartbeat signal
-        3. Increase the heartbeat counter by 1
+        2. Increase the heartbeat counter by 1
             - To group: [0, 0, 0, 0, 0] -> [1, 1, 1, 1, 1]
             - To specific endpoint: [0, 0, 0, 0, 0] -> [0, 0, 1, 0, 0]
-        4. Update endpoint status
+        3. Update endpoint status
             - [true/false, ...]

-    2. Deliver a normal message with heartbeat signal
-        1. Transfer original message to handle queue
-        2. Add a alive signal to send Queue
-        3. Send the alive signal to the specific endpoint

-    3. Deliver a single alive message
+    2. Deliver a single alive message
         1. Decrease the heartbeat counter by 1
             - [1, 1, 1, 1, 1] -> [0, 0, 0, 0, 1]
         2. Update endpoint status

-- FIFO
+- TO algorithm: ISIS
-    - Use a logical clocks to determine the order
     - Basically increments its counter when executing a send or receive event except heartbeat and alive signal

-    - Sequence Vector
+    - After collect all the reply message, calculate the highest proirity and deliver it.
+    - Re B-multicast the original message with its final priority for this message.

 ### Main working flow
 0. Button Event
     - Build INIT-MSG from EditText
     - Put INIT-MSG to SendQueue

-1. INIT SEND
+1. SEND INIT-MSG
     - Get INIT-MSG from SendQueue
-    - Send INIT-MSG with Heartbeat singal to GROUP
+    - Send to device

-2. INIT RECV
+2. RECV INIT
-    - Return alive signal to DEVICE
     - Parse MSG and store its info
-        - <MID, SenderPID, Content>
+        - <MID, SenderPID, Content, ...>
     - Put this MSG into PriorQueue
     - Calculate proposed priority
     - Build REPLY-MSG
     - Put REPLY-MSG to SendQueue

-3. REPLY SEND
+3. SEND REPLY
     - Get REPLY-MSG from SendQueue
-    - Send REPLY-MSG with Heartbeat signal to DEVICE
+    - Send to device

-4. REPLY RECV
+4. RECV REPLY
-    - Return alive signal to DEVICE
-    - Parse MSG and get info
+    - Parse MSG and collect info
-        - <SenderPID, MID, PropPrior>
+        - <MID, PropPID, PropPrior>
     - Wait until get all device return
-        - Detect device connection with heartbeat signal
+        - DETECT CONNECTION WHILE WAITING FOR ALL REPLY MSG
     - Calculate agreed priority for this MSG
-    - Set deliverable for this MSG
     - Build DELIVER-MSG
     - Put DELIVER-MSG to SendQueue

-5. DELIVER SEND
+5. SEND DELIVER
     - Get DELIVER-MSG from SendQueue
-    - Send DELIVER-MSG with heartbeat signal to GROUP
+    - Send DELIVER-MSG to GROUP

-6. DELIVER RECV (from device)
+6. RECV DELIVER
-    - Return alive signal to DEVICE
     - Parse MSG and get info
-        - <AgreedPrior, Deliverable>
+        - <MID, PropPID, AgreedPrior, Deliverable>
     - Set deliverable for this MSG
     - Order the PriorQueue according to this info

-### Data Structure
-- Message
-    - mid: `1-{pid}-{counter}` (NO CHANGE)
-        - Show msg created by which device (pid) and the order of the msg created by this device (counter)
-    - msgContent (NO CHANGE)
-    - msgType
-    - sPID
-        - Which device send this msg this time.